kide-vm/kide/CodeStyle.md

 ### Module functions are global

 Often one thinks so much in classes that classes get what are basically global functions.
-Global functions are usually meant for a module, so mmodule scope is fitting.
+Global functions are usually meant for a module, so module scope is fitting.

 A perfect example are singleton accessors.
 These are often found clumsily on the classes but the code reads much nicer when they are on the module.